ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-14-meeting-said.md

 ![Barrage Al-Hassan Addakhil near Errachidia](/assets/images/IMG_2023.jpg)

 I spotted another van when I approached the lake.
-Alf and Willi from Austria stayed in company with Said who lives close by.
+Alf and Willi from Austria stayed there with Said who lives in a small village close to the lake.
 Said seemed like a nice guy.
 We got along pretty well.
-Although he told me that I was talking way to much, he seemed to enjoy my blathering.
-We spent a really funny evening together eating, talking and laughing.
-Alf and Willi left the following day.
-I decided to stay because I really enjoyed Said's company.
+Although he told me that I was talking way too much, he seemed to enjoy my blathering.
+We spent a really funny evening eating, talking and laughing together.
+Alf and Willi left the following day, but I decided to stay because I really enjoyed Said's company.

 He'd cycle from his place to my van and during my breaks we sat in front of my van, ate, drank tea, talked or just enjoyed the silence together.